 7 PSE's Frederickson site considered for proxy site conditions (elevation, climate data) only; technology attributes intended to represent generic sites in the Pacific Northwest US and does not represent an in-progress project.

-8 Two sites in Montana were considered based on proximity to the Colstrip transmission line.
+8 Two sites in Montana were considered based on proximity to the Colstrip transmission line and a third focused on identifying a higher wind resource area connected to the local transmission system.

 2.2.
 Technology Suppliers